cmolisee/cmolisee.github.io/_posts/2025-07-13-home-server-nas.md

 tags: [homeserver, raspberrypi,nas, dietpi, omv]     # TAG names should always be lowercase
 ---

-Knowing that a NAS (Network-Attached Storage) is not cheap, I never intended to include it in my Home Server MVP.
-That is until I stumbled upon the *Radxa Penta Sata Hat*.
-Long story short, we are definitely adding a budget DIY NAS to our Home Server MVP.
+Network-Attached Storage (NAS) is not cheap and I never intended to include it in my Home Server until I stumbled upon the *Radxa Penta Sata Hat*.
+Long story short, this looks like fun and lower budget so lets give it a try.

-Before we get started I have to say I also discovered the quad NVME M.2 hats via GeeekPi but ultimately decided to go with the SATA hat for the following reasons:
+> I did see other options like quad NVME M.2 hats via GeeekPi but decided to stick with the sata hat:

-  - NVME is more expensive.
+> * NVME is more expensive.
-  - NVME uses more energy and therefore more heat.
+> * NVME uses more resources.
-  - I am not convinced that the performance gains will end up outweighing the cost.
+> * I am not convinced the performance will outweigh the cost.

-At the end of the day my primary motivations are budget and fun so here we go.
+{: .prompt-tip }

 ## Hardware